 Creative Writing Exercises for New Short Story Ideas

 Sometimes the hardest part of writing is figuring out what to do with that blank page.
 Coming up with a new short story idea doesn't have to be painful, however.
-These exercises are designed to get you writing -- and hopefully on your way to a new short story.
+Outlined below are some short story exercises designed to get you writing—and hopefully on your way to a new short story.

 This popular writing exercise for groups or pairs uses secrets to suggest plots and themes you might not write about normally.
 Your little secret could give someone big ideas.